 Posted online by Vicki Legman

-On a flipchart you draw the shape of the human body and draw in different colours where stress affects the body i.e. tension in the neck, stomach aches, chest pains etc.
+On a flipchart, you draw the shape of the human body and draw in different colors where stress affects the body i.e. tension in the neck, stomach aches, chest pains, etc.

 Invite participants to do the same, it allows the participants to see what stress is actually doing to their bodies and how much they put themselves through.
 Also discussed is what we like to do for ourselves and how we can build these things into our lives to help alleviate the stress.
 Posted online by Catherine Conlon

 I use the wheel approach (similar to the performance wheel used in coaching) to measure a person’s stress.
 I ask the audience to name causes of stress and ask them to note these down on the blank wheel handout provided, scoring 0 – 10 (0 being stressed – 10 not an issue).
-Some examples have been ‘relationships at work, relationships at home, salary, work load pressures, personal finances’ and so on.
-Individuals choose 6 that are pertinent to them and to then complete the wheel.
+Some examples have been ‘relationships at work, relationships at home, salary, workload pressures, personal finances and so on.
+Individuals choose 6 that are pertinent to them and then complete the wheel.
 This allows participants to identify their key areas of stress.